th2-net/th2-docs/content/common/core/_index.md

 weight: 20
 ---

-This section provides detailed information about the functionality and configuration of <term term="core">core</term> th2 boxes.
+This section describes the functionality of th2 <term term="core">Core</term> components and provides the information on configuring the corresponding boxes in the th2 cluster.
 <!--more-->

 ## Contents